eventdata/spec-event-data-server/README.md

 You need to specify the date using the `$date()` directive.
 The date format is now flexible, but in future it may change.

+To find out more, follow the documentation [here](https://docs.mongodb.com/getting-started/python/query/)